martinLE/koa-api-boilerplate/README.md

 ```bash
 docker-compose up
 ```
 This will start a node container ("koa-api-node") and a postgres container ("koa-api-db").
-When starting for the first time, the DB must be seeed.
+When starting for the first time, the DB must be seeded.
 Log in to the node container and run the job:
 ```bash
 docker exec -ti koa-api-node bash -l
 npm run reset